 The eye exam costs are more likely to vary from store to store as the optometrist is not directly employed by Costco.
 They basically lease the space within the Costco store.
 The eye doctor at my local Costco accepted all credit cards for the eye exam cost, but the glasses are provided by Costco which means you can only pay with cash or American Express.
 You do NOT need to be a member to get an eye exam at Costco.
 You do need to be a member (or be with a member) to buy eyeglasses and contacts.

 Regular Frames - $34.99 - $129.99 with most being under $100.
 Average men's frames are $60-70.
 Average women's frames are $70-80.

 Designer Frames $129.99-$249.99, including brands such as Bottega Veneta ($249.99), Fendi ($129.99), Mikli ($129.99), Burberry ($199.99).
 Tod's ($199.99).

 All lenses include scratch resistant coating and UV protection

 You used to be able to bring your own frames and they would charge $18-$24 to make a template, but they said there is no charge if you bought the frames from Costco originally.
 It appears as of around November 2014 many stores stopped letting you use frames that were not originally purchased at Costco, however more recently many people report they can bring their own frames, as long as Costco checks them out and makes sure they are real eyeglass frames and not cheap sunglass frames you are trying to put a prescription lens into.
-Please share your local Costco's policies if they vary from what I've included here.
+Please share your local Costco's policies if they vary from what I've included here (and mention the location).

 Plastic lenses - $19.99